Estimating diagnostic classification models

 deterministic inputs, noisy “or” gate (DINO, Templin & Henson, 2006) models by

-specifying a different type
+specifying a different measurement_model

-in the measr_dcm()
+in the

 Future development work will continue to add functionality for more DCM subtypes.
 If there is a specific subtype you are interested in, or would like to see supported, please open an issue on the GitHub repository.